 Dolpo is one of the few valleys in Nepal that are considered to be a beyul by the Tibetans.
 Beyuls (Hidden Valley) are sacred, mysterious valleys that were believed to be hidden by the famous Tibetan guru Padmasambhava (known as Guru Rinpoche by Tibetans).
 Bordered by Dhaulagiri and Tibet on south and north, the Dolpo region is the natural embodiment of high passes, unique flora and fauna and sweeping vistas.
 It was opened for trekking in 1991.
 The medicinal plant Yarchagumba (coerdiopsis sinensis), a type of wild mushroom, is found in abundance in this region.
 Extracts from Yarchagumba is believed to significantly improve health and fitness.
 This trekking is for a combination of natural and cultural phenomena which is enriched by the traditional Tibetan cultural heritage.
-It is located behind the mountains, so it is rain shadow area.
-The whole trekking areas in this region stretches through and around Arun River whose origin dates back to prehistoric period.
+It is located behind the mountains, so it is a rain shadow area.
+The whole trekking areas in this region stretch through and around Arun River whose origin dates back to the prehistoric period.
 The Arun Valley is one of the most stunning regions to trek in Nepal.

-Upper Dolpo Trek is one of the secluded destinations in far west region of Nepal.
+Upper Dolpo Trek is one of the secluded destinations in the far west region of Nepal.
 The home of herbal land, unspoiled trans-Himalayan culture, Buddhist monuments, and unique human civilization at high altitude are worth a visit.
 Trekking around the Dolpo region is an extraordinary journey in every visitor’s life.
-Observing different rain shadow landscapes with stunning mountain views, wild flowers, Himalayan blue sheep, snow leopards, and huge birds such as Himalayan griffon.
+Observing different rain shadow landscapes with stunning mountain views, wildflowers, Himalayan blue sheep, snow leopards, and huge birds such as Himalayan Griffon.
 The Upper Dolpo is mostly inhabited by Sherpa and Bhotiya people.
 It’s hard to grow crops there, which makes life difficult for the local people.
-They depend on barley as sole crop.
+They depend on barley as a sole crop.
 The stalwart yak is a vital source of food, transport and dung fuel.
 They also trade salt for grain with those people from faraway Hurikot and Jumla to compensate for their dwindling supply of food in winter.

 Trekkers planning to travel to controlled areas in Nepal opened for group trekking need to get trekking permit issued by the Department of Immigration under the Home Ministry.
 The govern-ment has opened following previously restricted trekking areas for the group trekkers.
 Trekking permits will not be issued to individual trekkers in those trekking areas.
 Require minimum 2 Pax to do this trekking because it is a restricted area.

 Trek from Dunai to Shyanta (2520 m.).
-It takes around six hours.
+It takes around 6 hours.

-Trek from Shyants to Rechi (2940 m.) and it takes around six hours.
+Trek from Shyants to Rechi (2940 m.).
+It takes around 6 hours.

 Trek from Rechi (2940 m.) to Phoksundo Lake (3600 m).
-It takes around seven hours.
+It takes around 7 hours.

 Trek from Phoksundo Lake (3600 m) to Sallaghari (3756 m.).
-It takes around seven hours.
+It takes around 7 hours.

 Trek from Shey Gompa (4160 m.) to Saldang (3770 m).
-It takes around seven hours.
+It takes around 7 hours.

 Trek from Saldang (3770 m) to Darsumna Dhobhan (4310 m).
-It takes around seven hours.
+It takes around 7 hours.

 Trek from Darsumna Dhobhan (4310 m) to Murjung (4965 m).
-It takes around seven hours.
+It takes around 7 hours.

-Trek from Murjung (4965 m) to Tokyu (4209 m) It takes around seven hours.
+Trek from Murjung (4965 m) to Tokyu (4209 m).
+It takes around 7 hours.

 Trek from Tokyu (4209 m) to Doh Trap (3944 m).
-It takes around six hours.
+It takes around 6 hours.

 Trek from Tarakot (2537 m) to Jhupal (2475 m).
-It takes around Seven hours.
+It takes around 7 hours.